Distributor Legal Center

 2.2 The Parties shall mutually agree on the scope and channel of Integration, based on the standard content, channels and file formats supported by Choco as described in Annex-1.
 In case of any subsequent additions or changes to the agreed-upon scope, Choco reserves the right to adjust the timelines and charge additional Fees taking into consideration any extra efforts required to implement the changes.

-2.5 If Supplier cannot provide any test environment, then Supplier shall alternatively provide Customer information with which Choco can perform integration tests.
-Unless delivery of the test results is automated, Supplier shall provide Choco with the test results.
-Supplier shall ensure that the provided test environment corresponds to the same technical parameters as the live product environment.
-Supplier will provide Choco with (test) access data of the selected authentication method.
-Any Choco Deliverables provided by Choco for the Integration Services as well as instructions regarding their use shall be deemed Confidential Information of Choco and Supplier shall not be entitled to edit, distribute or post publicly the documentation or instructions for use.
+2.5 If Distributor cannot provide any test environment, then Distributor shall alternatively provide Customer information with which Choco can perform integration tests.
+Unless delivery of the test results is automated, Distributor shall provide Choco with the test results.
+Distributor shall ensure that the provided test environment corresponds to the same technical parameters as the live product environment.
+Distributor will provide Choco with (test) access data of the selected authentication method.
+Any Choco Deliverables provided by Choco for the Integration Services as well as instructions regarding their use shall be deemed Confidential Information of Choco and Distributor shall not be entitled to edit, distribute or post publicly the documentation or instructions for use.

-2.6 Supplier shall inform Choco in a timely manner about any upcoming adjustments to its technical systems that could have an impact on the functionality of the Integration Services or the performance of Choco's obligations under the Agreement.
+2.6 Distributor shall inform Choco in a timely manner about any upcoming adjustments to its technical systems that could have an impact on the functionality of the Integration Services or the performance of Choco's obligations under the Agreement.
+Choco will not be responsible for any delays or defects in the transmission of orders due to updates not notified on time.

 3 Acceptance Procedure

-3.4 With respect to defects that were known to Supplier at the time of formal acceptance, defects that would have been obvious in the course of a proper inspection or defects that were otherwise not known to Supplier due to negligence or that were not reported by Supplier, Supplier will not be entitled to the rights related to defects as governed in section 10 of the MSA on Warranty, otherwise any defects that occur and notified to Choco after formal acceptance will be subject to section 10 of the MSA on Warranty.
+3.5 With respect to defects that were known to Distributor at the time of formal acceptance but were not reported by Distributor, defects that would have been obvious in the course of a proper inspection or defects that were otherwise not known to Distributor due to negligence, Distributor will not be entitled to the rights related to defects as governed in section 10 of the MSA on Warranty, otherwise any defects that occur and notified to Choco after formal acceptance will be subject to section 10 of the MSA on Warranty.

 Annex 1 - Integration Services

 This Annex sets out the standard scope of Integration, in particular the transmission content, transmission channels, file formats and technical procedures supported by Choco.
-Supplier-specific customizations may be possible subject to additional charges.
+Distributor-specific customizations may be possible subject to additional charges.

 A. Transmission Content